FoodSIVI Webinar on the Costs of the Food System

 Economic projections of alternative, lower impact, food systems rely heavily on modelling and scenarios of pathways to sustainable land-use over the coming decades.
 Professor Michael Obersteiner, Director of Oxford’s Environmental Change Institute, led the FABLE consortium, whose 2019 report examined country level pathways to achieving agricultural and food systems meeting joint environmental, health and economic targets.
 Michael described the FABLE consortium and its process, and the reliance on scenarios, international political processes and national policy targets, and constraints produced by land-use.
 A dashboard allowed countries to iteratively work together to set targets and see progress to global targets.

 A potential boost to global GDP

-Steven Lord is leader of the FoodSIVI project in the ECI.
-He summarised some takeaways from the discussion and from FoodSIVI’s first report.
+Steven Lord, leader of the FoodSIVI project in the ECI, summarised some takeaways from the discussion and from FoodSIVI’s first report.
 One takeaway was that, given existing estimates, transforming the food system will likely boost global GDP compared to continuing the current food system.
 If you’re not managing the global food system, you’re not managing the global economy – this is the same argument made by Nobel prize winners such as Joseph Stiglitz about the climate crisis.